 Click here for the companion AN6513-1 Square Pack

 Click here for the companion AN6513-1A Barrel Pack

-Our reproductions are built and sized exactly like the originals.
+Your reproduction harness will be built exactly like the originals.
+Two options are currently offered, "premium" with original snap hooks (pictured) and "standard" with reproduction snap hooks.
 Historically there were several variations in the stitch patterns depending on the date of manufacture; these are copied according to the specifics of your impression.
 Also, please note that the original pattern of the red group harness is rather small, and more robust figures may require a slightly enlarged harness.
 The back pad contains the period correct thick felt padding and is equipped with the standard "golden khaki" webs and nickel snaps.
 We can also apply the late war red markings upon request.
 We suggest the unmarked as it is accurate throughout the war.